MahamudM90/Crwnstore-House/README.md

 - Payments with Stripe (Testing Mode)

 ### Version 1 :
-* The data is stored locally and not on Firestore
+* The data is Stored locally and not on Firestore

 An E commerce platform made using React JS, Redux, Firebase (authentication), Firestore, Stripe API (temporarily creating dummy payment gateway)